MihailValkov/pizza-masterpiece/server/readMe.md

 Send an authorized `GET` request to `/admin/users`.
 The service will respond with an object containing properties `users` (an array of user objects), `count` (number of all records), `roles` (an array of possible roles) and `accountStatuses` (an array of possible statuses).
 This endpoint can accept queries `page`, `limit`, `sort`, `order`,`searchValue` and `selectValue`.

 Send an authorized `GET` request to `/admin/users?page=1&limit=5&sort=createdAt&order=desc&searchValue=mail.bg&selectValue=email`.
-The service will respond with an object, containing properties `users` (an array with a maximum of 5 records, sorted in descending order by createdAt - date of creation and filtered by email address, which includes the searched string `"@mail.bg"`), `count` (number of all records), `roles` (an array of possible roles) and `accountStatuses` (an array of possible statuses).
+The service will respond with an object, containing properties `users` (an array with a maximum of 5 records, sorted in descending order by createdAt - date of creation and filtered by email address, which includes the searched string `"@mail.bg"`), `count` (number of all records that match this criterion), `roles` (an array of possible roles) and `accountStatuses` (an array of possible statuses).

 ## Get a user by id